Atacama’s Alternative Astronomy Tour: The Full Moon Ritual in Tulor

-I saw from the museum photos, that the Rapa Nui used to teach their astronomy to their children very young.
-I suppose when it is critical knowledge for people living on the edge, as for desert tribes and seafarers, you can't start too young.
+From the museum photos, I saw that the Rapa Nui used to teach their astronomy to their children at a very early age.
+I suppose when it is critical knowledge for people living on the edge, as for desert tribes and seafarers, you can’t start too young.

-Myth stories sure help remembering what the shapes are supposed to be, I thought, as the shaman continued in Spanish.
+Myth stories sure help remembering what the shapes are supposed to be, I thought idly, as the shaman continued in Spanish.

 Epiphanies on the purpose of astro-mythology

 Then a thought sneaked into my mind.
-What if... what if in the very beginning, all the astronomy stories were merely made up by the wise ones of the tribes, to make it easier for their people to learn the knowledge, without needing to be as intelligent as they were?
+What if… I got it backward all along?
+What if the stories were invented first, and the shapes were assigned to constellations to suit?
+What if in the very beginning, all the astronomy stories were merely made up by the wise ones of the tribes, to make it easier for their people to learn the knowledge, without needing to be as intelligent as they were?
 Like, as a sort of mnemonic device?
-I mean, wouldn't I have done the same?
+I mean, wouldn’t I have done the same?

 The gateway triangle of Aldebaraan

-Agustin's next batch of summary was timely, as the shaman was pointing to a point in the sky - the star Aldebaraan.
+Agustin’s next summary was timely, as the shaman was pointing to a spot in the sky – the star Aldebaraan.
 He indicated two other stars which, together with Aldebaraan, formed a triangle of significance in the Lickanantai worldview.

-According to their origin myth, man was originally a creature from somewhere else, and first came on earth from the sky.
-They also knew where - it was from the space within this triangle.
+According to their origin myth, man was originally a creature from somewhere else, and came on earth from the sky.
+They also knew where – we came through the space within this triangle.